layer5io/academy-build/README.md

-# 🏫 Update Academy Action
+# Layer5 Academy Build Action

-**Trigger an academy content update for your organization using the Layer5 Cloud API.**
+**A GitHub Action to trigger academy content updates for your organization using the Layer5 Cloud API.**

-This action is useful when you want to build and deploy an academy site (powered by Hugo) and then notify the Layer5 platform to pull the latest content for your organization.
+The Layer5 Academy Build Action provides a seamless way to integrate academy content updates into your continuous integration and deployment workflows.
+This action is designed to work with Hugo-powered academy sites and automatically notifies the Layer5 platform to pull the latest content for your organization.

----
+## Overview

+This action serves as a bridge between your content management workflows and the Layer5 Cloud platform.
+When your academy content is built and deployed, this action ensures that the Layer5 platform is notified to refresh and pull the latest educational materials, tutorials, and documentation for your organization.

-## 🚀 Usage
+## Usage

+Basic usage in your GitHub Actions workflow:

 ```yaml
 - name: Trigger Academy Update